Jewish World Review March 16, 2011 / 10 Adar II, 5771

 I never finished that history, any more than the Kingfish ever became president, his plans having been cut short by an encounter with an assassin in the lobby of the soaring new

 How describe that skyscraper of a Capitol building?
 It's a mix of classical, art deco and what might be called the international fascist style of the 1930s -- as towering as The Kingfish's political career.
 It would prove his tombstone; he's buried on the grounds.

 In the course of my researches that summer, I was in a very different kind of building that day to interview Huey's brother Julius, who had long been estranged from Huey and the whole Long machine.
-Julius Long had suffered from a crippling disability in Louisiana politics: He was an honest man.

 At one point in his own political career, revealing the inborn flare of every Long for sweeping rhetoric, Julius had described his distinguished younger brother and head of state as "the greatest political burglar of all times."